Tips & Event Policies

 - Calls may be placed or received in the nine designated areas marked as "Phone Zones"

-- While incoming/outbound calls would be permitted only in designated areas, data use (i.e. texting, e-mail, etc.) will be permitted outside of the designated areas, however, it is not permitted as players are in position to compete (i.e., when quite please paddles are raised)
+- Data use (e.g., texting, email, etc.) will be permitted outside of the designated "Cell Phone Zones" all week.
+Data use is not permitted when players are in position to compete (i.e., when QUIET PLEASE paddles are raised)

 - Violation of Policies